teamrocketo/Kayak/README.md

 # KAYAK
-A game made for the 2nd edition of the Gran CITM Game Jam.
+A game made for the 2nd edition of the Gran CITM Game Jam in 31h.
 The theme was _sea_ and the subtheme we picked was _vehicles_.
 This game has been entirely done by ourselves (including the art) except for the music and sound fx.

 * [Github repository](https://github.com/teamrocketo/RocketoGame)